The Life Sciences Law Review: France

 Non-compliance with the relevant advertising requirements is subject to administrative or criminal penalties, which can be up to two years of imprisonment and up to €750,000 in fines for corporations.

-The ANSM provides general guidelines on medicines advertising on its website,31 and has issued specific detailed recommendations regarding advertising to healthcare professionals32 and the public,33 respectively.
+The ANSM provides general guidelines on medicines advertising on its website,39 and has issued specific detailed recommendations regarding advertising to healthcare professionals40 and the public,41 respectively.

 x Distributors and wholesalers

 Similarly to companies manufacturing medicinal products, companies engaged in the distribution or wholesale of medicinal products must obtain a 'pharmaceutical establishment' licence by the ANSM, and comply with the aforementioned substantive requirements.
-Such establishments are periodically controlled during on-site inspections carried out by the ANSM or the regional health agencies (ARS).
+Such establishments are periodically controlled during on-site inspections carried out by the ANSM or the ARS.

-France has a specific concept, known as the 'operator'.38 The 'operator' is the entity holding most of the regulatory responsibility for on-going obligations relating to the use of a marketing authorisation in France (including wholesale distribution)39 and can be the marketing authorisation holder or a company acting on its behalf (e.g., a subsidiary).40
+France has a specific concept, known as the 'operator'.46 The 'operator' is the entity holding most of the regulatory responsibility for ongoing obligations relating to the use of a marketing authorisation in France (including wholesale distribution)47 and can be the marketing authorisation holder or a company acting on its behalf (e.g., a subsidiary).48

 xi Classification of products